TR-Systems/modernist/index.md

 HTML/CSS Grids
 : Used to encapsulate content on a web page in a defined pattern of columns, rows and cells.

-### @Media Print, Screen Styles
-In here is where you can make it smaller/better for tablet, phones and printers.
-I have it set to remove the description from the header and set all **grid-template-columns** to **1fr** (i.e single column grid, full width) when screen size is 600px or less.
-Other adjustments might include smaller h1 h2 fonts.
-But for now, it looks good on a phone.

 # Test Header1
 content